Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy: Introduction

+EEG signal preprocessing is critical in extracting meaningful brainwave patterns, removing noise and artifacts that may obscure important information.
+The choice of preprocessing techniques directly affects the signal-to-noise ratio, impacting the performance of ML classifiers.
+This study investigates how different preprocessing pipelines affect the accuracy of ADHD classification using a publicly available EEG dataset.

+Currently, researchers are focusing on differentiating individuals with ADHD from those with neurotypical development (TD) using artificial intelligence \cite{alsharif2024diagnosis, cura2024detection, sharma2023classification}.
+However, for the differences between both groups (ADHD and TD children) to be reliable and appropriate, experts in the field must understand them.
+Explainability in Machine Learning (ML) models is particularly important in healthcare settings, where understanding model decisions can guide clinical diagnostics.
+This study not only explores preprocessing techniques but also identifies which EEG features and channels most contribute to classification accuracy.
+This transparency helps ensure that the developed models can be trusted and interpreted by clinicians for ADHD diagnosis.

-Recent studies have focused on diagnosing ADHD using EEG signals.
-However, only one public database with a significant number of subjects is available for research, acording to \cite{loh2022automated}.
-Several recent works have used this database.
+Recent studies have focused on classifying ADHD using EEG signals.
+However, according to \cite{loh2022automated}, only one public database with a significant number of subjects is available for research.
+Several recent works have utilized this database.
+The lack of an identified cause for ADHD has led to each of these studies applying different preprocessing methods.
+Table \ref{tab:rel_works} presents a summary of the preprocessing methods used in the most recent studies that have utilized the public database \cite{nasrabadi2020eeg}, which is also employed in this study.